InnerSourceCommons/ispo-working-group/docs/slides/innersource-summit.md

 <!--- Slide 15: Key Message --->

-## When
+## When?

 ### Asynchronously

-* Slack
+💬 Slack
-* GitHub Repositories
+⛙ GitHub Repositories
-* GitHub-based Kanban board
+📋 GitHub-based Kanban board

 ### Synchronously

-* Biweekly working group meetings
+📆 Biweekly working group meetings
-* Mobbing sessions
+👥 Mobbing sessions

 <!-- Slide 15: Key Message

-You can attend each biweekly meeting, work asynchronously, or drop in when available.
+You welcome to attend each biweekly meeting, work asynchronously, or drop in when available.

 -->